Some relevant publications by team members

 -

-Distributional typology: statistical inquiries into the dynamics of linguistic diversity.
-In: Heine, Bernd; Narrog, Heiko.
-The Oxford handbook of linguistic analysis, 2nd edition.
-Oxford: Oxford University Press, 901 - 923.
+Distributional typology: statistical inquiries into the dynamics of linguistic diversity In B. Heine & H. Narrog (Eds.), The Oxford handbook of linguistic analysis, 2nd edition (pp. 901–923).
+Oxford University Press.

 -